jameshcoppens/rundeck-gcp-nodes-plugin/Readme.md

 You must also authenticate the rundeck-gcp-nodes-plugin to your google cloud platform project.

 * Log into your Google Cloud Platform console, go to the API-Manager, then go to credentials
 * Then go to Create Credentials, Service account key.
 Under the service account drop down select New Service Account.
 Name the service account rundeck-gcp-nodes-plugin.
-Make sure the key type is JSON
+Make sure the key type is JSON.
-        * rename the JSON file to rundeck-gcp-plugin.json and place it in /etc/rundeck/
+* Rename the JSON file to `rundeck-gcp-nodes-plugin.json` and place it in /etc/rundeck/

 I am currently running my rundeck server in a private subnet, which can not utilize user authentication within oauth to allow for API access.
 In subsuquent versions in which